Truckers brace for a police crackdown in besieged Ottawa

 King warned his fellow protesters at daybreak that police were about to move.
 “It’s going down,” he said in a Facebook video.
 “Truckers, get up.
 Get on your radios.
 Get on your horns.
 One long blast.
 Let’s go, guys.”

-The warnings from police came two days after Trudeau invoked Canada’s Emergencies Act, empowering law enforcement authorities to declare the blockades illegal, tow away trucks and punish the drivers by arresting them, freezing their bank accounts and suspending their licenses.
+The warnings from police came days after Trudeau invoked Canada’s Emergencies Act, empowering law enforcement authorities to declare the blockades illegal, tow away trucks and punish the drivers by arresting them, freezing their bank accounts and suspending their licenses.

 Since late January, protesters in trucks, tractors and motor homes have jammed the streets of the capital and obstructed border crossings.
 The demonstrations initially focused on Canada’s vaccine requirement for truckers entering the country but soon morphed into a broad attack on COVID-19 precautions and Trudeau’s government.